jaspector

 City Hall business hours Monday-Friday 8:00 a.m. to 4:30 p.m.

-Do I need a building permit in Proctor, MN?
+01 Do I need a building permit in Proctor, MN?

 Proctor states that Minnesota State Building Code requires permit application before a person constructs, enlarges, alters, repairs, moves, demolishes, changes occupancy, or performs regulated systems work.

-How much does a building permit cost in Proctor, MN?
+02 How much does a building permit cost in Proctor, MN?

+Building permit fees in Proctor, MN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Public fee schedule PDF should be consulted; exact minimum was not extracted here..
 Fees are calculated as: City posts valuation fee schedule and schedule of fees..
 Plan check fee: Not extracted from reviewed sources..

-How do I apply for a building permit in Proctor, MN?
+03 How do I apply for a building permit in Proctor, MN?

-1. Review Proctor permit information, applications, and current fee schedule on the city building permit page.
+To apply for a building permit in Proctor, MN, follow these steps: 1.
+Review Proctor permit information, applications, and current fee schedule on the city building permit page.
 2. Complete the permit application and any project-specific information packet.
 3. Submit the application and plans to City Hall or the Building Official.
 4. Pay the applicable fees under the city schedule.
 5. Receive permit issuance before work begins and complete inspections.

-How do I schedule a building inspection in Proctor, MN?
+04 How do I schedule a building inspection in Proctor, MN?

-Inspections can be scheduled via: Contact the Building Official or City Hall for inspections..
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Proctor, MN via: Contact the Building Official or City Hall for inspections..

-Other cities in St Louis County
+Other jurisdictions in St Louis County.

-View all St Louis County jurisdictions →
+All St Louis County jurisdictions →